-I am a Ph.D candidate in Sociology at Cornell University.
+I am a Postdoctoral Fellow at the Max Planck Institute for the Study of Religious and Ethnic Diversity (as of Oct.
+1st, 2018).
 My research interests are in the study of international migration, social networks, and social stratification.

-Prior to coming to Cornell, I received a B.A. in Sociology from McGill University (2012) and a Licence in Political Science from the University of Lyon (2009).
+I received a Ph.D. in Sociology from Cornell University (2018), a B.A. in Sociology from McGill University (2012) and a Licence in Political Science from the University of Lyon (2009).
 I can be reached at email@example.com.